Robi1021/cloudone-network-security-samples/README.md

 # Trend Micro Cloud One™ – Network Security Samples

 This repository is intended for Network Security customers.
-It contains scripts and AWS CloudFormation templates for various deployment types that customer could leverage for PoC purposes.
+It contains scripts and AWS CloudFormation and Azure Terraform templates for various deployment types that customer could leverage for PoC purposes.

 Below are 3 deployments that this repository currently supports:
 1. [Edge Deployment](edge-deployment/README.md)